junxit/us-congress-bills-110/metadata.md

 - 2007-01-29 — Introduced in House
 - 2007-01-29 — Introduced in House
 - 2007-01-29 — Referred to the House Committee on Natural Resources.
+- 2007-02-07 — Referred to the Subcommittee on Water and Power.
+- 2007-05-17 — Subcommittee Hearings Held.
+- 2007-06-12 — Forwarded by Subcommittee to Full Committee (Amended) by Unanimous Consent .
+- 2007-06-12 — Subcommittee Consideration and Mark-up Session Held.
+- 2007-06-28 — Committee Consideration and Mark-up Session Held.
+- 2007-06-28 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2007-07-23 — Considered under suspension of the rules. (consideration: CR H8195)
+- 2007-07-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+716.
+- 2007-07-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-07-23 — Mr. Grijalva moved to suspend the rules and pass the bill, as amended.
+- 2007-07-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text as passed in House: CR H8195)
+- 2007-07-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text as passed in House: CR H8195)
+- 2007-07-23 — Placed on the Union Calendar, Calendar No. 155.
+- 2007-07-23 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+110-246.
+- 2007-07-23 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+110-246.